Learn More About Marketable Security Transfers

 To sell marketable securities that are in your TreasuryDirect account, you must transfer the securities to a broker/dealer account.
 The broker/dealer can sell the securities for you.

 - From a broker into your TreasuryDirect account: You may contact your broker to transfer marketable securities you own in another account to your online TreasuryDirect account.
-To transfer securities through a broker, you will need to use the following delivery information: Receiving bank name – TREASURYDIRECT (all caps, no space), ABA #051736158, and your TreasuryDirect account number.
+To transfer securities through a broker, you will need to use the following delivery information: Receiving bank name – TREASURYDIRECT (all caps, no space), ABA #051736158, and your TreasuryDirect account number (without dashes and spaces).

-- From Legacy Treasury Direct into your TreasuryDirect account: You may also move eligible marketable securities from your Legacy Treasury Direct account to your online TreasuryDirect account without using a broker by completing a Security Transfer Request, PD F 5179.
+- From Legacy Treasury Direct into your TreasuryDirect account: You may also move eligible marketable securities from your Legacy Treasury Direct account to your online TreasuryDirect account without using a broker by completing a Security Transfer Request, FS Form 5179.
 Incoming transfers are released into the Current Holdings of your TreasuryDirect account.

 Customer Service representatives submit all verified incoming transfer requests for release into your Current Holdings.
-Incoming transfers are issued with your Primary Bank information as the payment destination for maturity and interest (if applicable) payments.
-You may edit this destination once the security is issued in your account.
+Incoming transfers are issued using your primary TreasuryDirect account owner name as the registration for the securities, and with your Primary Bank information as the payment destination for maturity and interest (if applicable) payments.
+Once securities are issued into your account, you may edit this destination, and you may edit the registration for the securities in an individual account.
+Note: You may not change the registration for the securities in an Entity account.
 For incoming transfers, TreasuryDirect uses the price per $100 that was determined at auction.
 If the price you paid was different contact Customer Service.